longbytes/Interview-Answers/README.md

 ## SQL & DB Interview Questions & Answers

+### Ace the Data Science Interview book - SQL/DB
+For these questions, please check out the book "Ace the Data Science Interview" (2021, pages 154-180) by Nick Singh and Kevin Huo for the answers.

 ### What is the primary key, and why is it important?
 A primary key is a special relational database table column (or combination of columns) designated to uniquely identify all table records.
 It’s important for several reasons:
 * Uniqueness: A primary key ensures that each record in the table is unique.
 This means that no two rows in the table can have the same primary key value.
 * Data Integrity: By enforcing uniqueness, primary keys prevent duplicate entries and help to maintain data integrity.
 * Relationships: Primary keys are often used to create relationships between tables.
 For example, a foreign key in one table could reference the primary key in another table, creating a link between the data in both tables.
 * Efficient Data Retrieval: Databases are often optimized to search and sort by primary key, making data retrieval operations faster and more efficient.
+*For detailed answers, please check out the book "Ace the Data Science Interview" (2021, pages 154-180) by Nick Singh and Kevin Huo for the answers.*

 ### How do I choose the right primary key for my table?
 Choosing the right primary key for your table is a critical step in database design.
 Here are some guidelines to help you make the right choice: